Regret Minimization

 It’s impossible to imagine people saying to me, “Jeff, I love Amazon.
 I just wish you delivered a little more slowly.”
 Or, “I love Amazon, I just wish your prices were a little higher.”

-In business, customers’ desire for low prices, large selection, and fast delivery are the invariants that never change.
+In business, customer desires for low prices, large selection, and fast delivery are the invariants that never change.

 What are the invariants in your life?
 What values have you always held, that you forsee yourself always holding?
 What are your non-negotiables?